nmoreau/nmoreau.github.io/_posts/2022-01-15-crypto-reading-list.md

 ---
 layout: post
-title:  "Crypto Reading list (living document)" description : ""
+title:  "Crypto Reading list (Jan 2022)" description : ""
 date: 2022-01-15
 author:
 - Nicolas Moreau
 published: true
 ---
 I gather in this page some of the key readings I believe can be helpful to others. <br>
 This structure also helped me navigate in that field.
 Not every item have links.<br> Note this is a **living document**.
 Yes, this can be messy.